Know Before You Go: Winter in Wisconsin

 Let it Snow

-Weather varies from year to year, but on the average central and northeast Wisconsin gets about 40-50 inches of snow each season, often (but not always) less in the south.
-But we also have what is called the Lake Superior Snowbelt.
-In Wisconsin that’s the region from the Apostle Islands and Bayfield Peninsula curving along the south shore into the Hurley area where “lake effect” snow can produce 100 to 150 inches.
-This reliable abundance supports snowmobiling, skiing and other sports, and kids of every age will have ample opportunity to make snow angels.
+Weather varies from year to year, but most of Wisconsin gets about 40-50 inches of snow each season.
+We also have what is called the Lake Superior Snowbelt–the region from the Apostle Islands and Bayfield Peninsula curving along the south shore into the Hurley area, where “lake effect” snow can produce 100 to 150 inches a year.
+This reliable abundance supports snowmobiling, skiing and other sports, and kids of every age will have ample opportunity to make snow angels together.

 Lakes Freeze Over

-You may see a thin layer forming already by late November, but in December you can expect most Wisconsin lakes to freeze over entirely – as in, you can walk on them, with ice thick enough to support vehicles and ice shanties (see ice fishing!).
+By late December, you can usually expect most Wisconsin lakes to freeze over entirely – as in, you can walk on them, with ice thick enough to support ice shanties (see ice fishing!).

 Winter’s For the Birds

-When the rivers in Wisconsin freeze, it’s time to go eagle watching.
-In areas of open water, especially beneath river dams, large numbers of eagles often gather to go fishing in the open water.
-On the Wisconsin River near Sauk City and Prairie du Sac is one of the most reliable places for this, and in January they celebrate Bald Eagle Watching Days, where you and your crew can watch the birds fish the river and learn from local eagle experts.
+When the rivers in Wisconsin freeze, it’s time to go eagle watching!
+Each winter, large numbers of eagles gather to fish in areas of open water, such as beneath river dams.
+The Wisconsin River near Sauk City and Prairie du Sac is one of the most reliable places for this, and in mid-January, the cities celebrate Bald Eagle Watching Days, where you and your crew can watch the birds fish the river and learn from local eagle experts.

-Another impressive feathered visitor is the Snowy Owl, more and more common in open fields and sure to create a buzz among birders on social media.
-Stay warm with your friends in the car as it makes a great bird blind.
+Another impressive feathered visitor is the Snowy Owl, more and more common in Wisconsin’s open fields, and sure to create a buzz among birders on social media.
+Stay warm with your friends in the car, as it makes a great bird blind.

 Ice Caves and Frozen Waterfalls

 Along the sandstone cliffs of the Apostle Islands National Lakeshore are dazzling ice cave formations, a natural wonder drawing visitors from all over the world.
-Lake ice stability must be just right, so the park office keeps updates on ice caves conditions.
-If it’s not a go for you and your crew, other icy formations can be found.
-Explore the nearby Red Cliff ice caves also on Lake Superior, or head to stunning Cave Point in Door County.
-And even more memories can be made inland at majestic frozen waterfalls.
+Lake ice stability must be just right, so the park office keeps updates on ice cave conditions.
+If it’s not a go for you and your crew, other icy formations can also be found.
+Explore the nearby Red Cliff ice caves also on Lake Superior, or head to stunning Cave Point in Door County for a reliable show-stopper.
+And even more memories can be made inland at Wisconsin’s majestic frozen waterfalls.

 Trail Groomers

-Think of them as winter trail angels, but groups of volunteers look after the snowy surfaces of trails designated for cross-country skiing and snowmobiling.
-In some cases, such as Lapham Peak Unit of the Kettle Moraine State Forest, the Friends of Lapham Peak not only manage lighting for night skiing, they raise funds to provide snowmaking when Mother Nature fails to deliver.
-Lapham Peak also has cross-country sit skis available to use for free so that winter adventurers with mobility impairments can explore trails in the snowy season.
+Think of them as winter trail angels!
+These groups of volunteers look after the snowy surfaces of trails designated for cross-country skiing and snowmobiling.
+In some cases, such as Lapham Peak Unit of the Kettle Moraine State Forest, the Friends of Lapham Peak not only manage lighting for night skiing, they also raise funds to provide snowmaking when Mother Nature fails to deliver.
+Lapham Peak also offers cross-country sit skis available to use for free, so that winter adventurers with mobility impairments can explore trails in the snowy season.

 Remember, if you and your friends hit the trails for snowshoeing or hiking, you should stick to ungroomed trails.
 Check the Wisconsin Snow Report for current conditions throughout Wisconsin, or search local trail pages for specific regulations.